Source: By Author

 Digital Twin: A virtual model used to facilitate detailed analysis and monitoring of physical or psychological systems.

 What it is: A digital twin is a virtual model used to facilitate detailed analysis and monitoring of physical or psychological systems.
-The concept of the digital twin originated in the industrial world where it has been used widely to analyze and monitor things like windmill farms or industrial systems.
+The concept of the digital twin where it has been used widely to analyze and monitor things like windmill farms or industrial systems.
 Now, using agent-based modeling (computational models for simulating the actions and interactions of autonomous agents) and system dynamics (a computer-aided approach to policy analysis and design), digital twins are being applied to nonphysical objects and processes, including predicting customer behavior.

 Why it matters: Digital twins can help spur the development and broader adopting of the internet of things (IoT), providing a way to predictable diagnosis and maintain IoT systems.
 Going forward, expect to see greater use of digital twins in both physical systems and consumer choice modeling.

 Explainable Artificial Intelligence: Machine learning techniques that produce more explainable models while maintaining high performance.

 What it is: Today, there are scores of machine learning algorithms in use that sense, think, and act in a variety of different applications.
 Yet many of these algorithms are considered “black boxes,” offering little if any insight into how they reached their outcome.
 Explainable AI is a movement to develop machine learning techniques that produce more explainable models while maintaining prediction accuracy.